Comcast beats quarterly revenue estimates fueled by broadband demand

-(Reuters) - Comcast Corp on Thursday reported quarterly revenue ahead of Wall Street estimates, buoyed by steady demand for its internet and wireless services due to remote work despite pandemic-related weakness in its theme park and film businesses.
+Comcast Corp (CMCSA.O) on Thursday reported quarterly revenue ahead of Wall Street estimates, buoyed by steady demand for its internet and wireless services due to remote work despite pandemic-related weakness in its theme park and film businesses.

 Revenue for the first-quarter rose 2.2% from a year earlier to $27.21 billion, beating analysts' estimates of $26.70 billion, according to IBES data from Refinitiv.